thinkingjimmy/bg-remove/README.md

 - RMBG-1.4 as the default cross-browser model
 - Optional WebGPU acceleration with MODNet
 - IndexedDB (via Dexie.js) for local file management
-- TailwindCSS for styling
+- TailwindCSS and shadcn/ui for styling

 ## Credits

-Based on the [WebGPU background removal demo](https://github.com/huggingface/transformers.js-examples/tree/main/remove-background-webgpu) by [@xenova](https://github.com/xenova)
+- Based on the [bg-remove](https://github.com/addyosmani/bg-remove) by [@addyosmani](https://github.com/addyosmani)

 ## License